NinjaInShade/online-shop/README.md

 - Great for setting persistent sensitive data as it is handled by the backend and can't be accessed through the frontend.
 - You can store a session id in a cookie, but it is a hashed value which would be detected if tampered with on the backend.
+- Express has a useful package called "express-session" to help with sessions.
+To get started setup it's middleware function.
+- As we want to store it in our db instead of memory, we can use a useful package called "connect-mongodb-session"